- Publications and resources

 I am applying for a recreational pilot licence flight radio endorsement.
 What English language requirements do I need to meet?

 You need to hold a current aviation ELP.
+This aviation ELP may be at Levels 4, 5 or 6.

 I have a recreational pilot licence and am doing my cross-country training.
 What English language requirements do I need to meet?